Centrelink – challenging a decision

 You must provide reasons for your application for a second review.
 For example, you may think the decision is wrong and a different decision should be made, or that the information you provided was not taken into account, or that the law was not applied correctly.

-The AAT will write to you to confirm receipt of your application.
-If the AAT thinks that the decision you want reviewed is not reviewable by them, they will write to you to explain why and give you the chance to appeal their stance.
+The ART will write to you to confirm receipt of your application.
+If the ART thinks that the decision you want reviewed is not reviewable by them, they will write to you to explain why and give you the chance to appeal their stance.
 Any decision in place will continue to operate during the second review, unless application for a stay order is made by you or Centrelink.

 Where to get help